Rupert Nikoll Candle Chandelier

 Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten Rupert Nikoll, Vienna, Austria. ((lighting equipment factory and lighting glassworks) – attributed.

-Other versions: Made in several variations, a few are on display here on Vintageinfo.
+Other versions: This Rupert Nikoll candle chandelier exists in several variations, a few are on display here on Vintageinfo.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 it moved to Ober-Grafendorf, some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.